Philippe-Neveux/zenml-mlops-stack/docs/getting-started/prerequisites.md

     Ensure you have `Owner` or `Editor` permissions on the Google Cloud project, as the deployment creates various resources and IAM bindings.

 !!! info "Billing"
     This deployment will create billable resources.
-See the [cost estimation](../reference/cost.md) for details.
+See the cost estimation in the [reference section](../reference/index.md) for details.

 !!! tip "Region Selection"
     Choose a region close to your users for better performance.
 Popular choices are: